 John Kessel is a major advocate of making things as game-like as possible where volleyball training is concerned.
-In one of his blog posts he talks about the “false confidence” block training (simply doing reps) can create in players – and coaches.
-No doubt, John will continue to bang that drum.
+In one of his blog posts he talks about the “false confidence” blocked training (simply doing reps) can create in players – and coaches.
 It’s a major feature of the USA Volleyball training philosophy, and shows through in the CAP program.
 It definitely showed through when I did my CAP III course.

 I’ve done my fair share of that as well.
 Going beyond maximizing player contacts is one example.
 As game-like as possible is another.
-Episode #17 of the Volleyball Coaching Wizards podcast also has block vs. random training as its theme.
+Episode #17 of the Volleyball Coaching Wizards podcast also has blocked vs. random training as its theme.

 Here’s the question, though.